ATACSeq-Qs/AKrishnapura_225a/README.md

  This is my repo for BMS 225A - Data Science.
 My work is organized as follows:

- - `code' All scripts used in analysis
+ - `code` All scripts used in analysis

  - `data` All data used for analysis